spdx/spdx-spec/chapters/file-information.md

 ## 8.15 File attribution text field <a name="8.15"></a>

-**Description**
+### 8.15.1 Description

 This field provides a place for the SPDX data creator to record, at the file level, acknowledgements that might be required to be communicated in some contexts.
 This is not meant to include the file's actual complete license text (see `LicenseConcluded` and `LicenseInfoInFile`), and might or might not include copyright notices (see also `FileCopyrightText`).
 The SPDX data creator might use this field to record other acknowledgements, such as particular clauses from license texts, which might be necessary or desirable to reproduce.

-**Intent**

-The intent is to provide the recipient of the SPDX file with acknowledgement content at a file level, to assist redistributors of the file with reproducing those acknowledgements.
-This field does not necessarily indicate where, or in which contexts, the acknowledgements need to be reproduced (such as end-user documentation, advertising materials, etc.) and the SPDX data creator might or might not explain elsewhere how they intend for this field to be used.

-**Metadata**

 The metadata for the file attribution text field is shown in Table 50.

 Table 50 — Metadata for the file attribution text field